lovehifi/build-lms-sq-raudio/README.md

 - [Config GUI screenshot](https://raw.githubusercontent.com/lovehifi/build-lms-sq-raudio/main/scr003.jpeg)
 >
 --------------------
-# Build LMS-rAudio (64 bit) for Pi 4

-This guide explains how to build LMS-rAudio for Raspberry Pi 2 and Pi 3.
+This guide explains how to build LMS-rAudio for Raspberry Pi 4.
 Follow the steps below to set up LMS-rAudio.

-## Instructions
+## Instructions Pi 4

 1. **Flash rAudio IMG:**
    Flash the rAudio IMG to your memory card.